-Senior Executive Vice President, Chief Digital Officer and Co-Head of Real Estate
+Senior Executive Vice President, Chief Digital Officer and Co-Head of homegenius

-Mr. Ray joined Radian in 2018 and is responsible for the overall vision, strategy and leadership for our enterprise-wide information technology function and for leading the Company's Real Estate businesses.
+Mr. Ray joined Radian in 2018 and oversees our enterprise-wide information technology function, while co-leading the Company's homegenius businesses.
 Prior to joining Radian, Mr. Ray served in various roles with IBM Corporation ("IBM") in Armonk, New York from 1983 until 2018.
 Most recently, Mr. Ray served as IBM's General Manager, Global Technology Services from 2015 until 2018 and was responsible for the IBM North American technology consulting business, project-based services and enterprise-wide technology offerings.
 Prior to that, he served as IBM's General Manager, Global Financial Services Sector from 2009 until 2014 and General Manager, Financial Services Sector from 2007 until 2009.
+Mr. Ray currently serves on the board of directors of the Mortgage Industry Standards Maintenance Organization, a wholly-owned subsidiary of the Mortgage Bankers Association focused on developing standards for exchanging information and conducting business in the U.S. mortgage finance industry.